Applicants must complete online application form, to apply for the programme.

 - Electronic copies of certified certificates and grades, and an explanation of the grading system.
 Upon selection, hard copies by postal mail will be requested.

-- Applicants from non-English-speaking countries outside Europe must document English skills by an approved test.
+- Applicants from non-English-speaking countries must document English skills by an approved test.
 Approved tests are TOEFL, IELTS and Cambridge Certificate in Advanced English (CAE) or Cambridge Certificate of Proficiency in English (CPE).
-We require a minimum level of 600 PBT / 240 CBT / 100 IBT for the TOEFLor 7.0 for the IELTS (native speakers of English and students who received their Bachelor’s or Master’s education in English are exempt).
+We require a minimum level of 600 PBT / 240 CBT / 100 IBT for the TOEFL or 7.0 for the IELTS.
 Maastricht University’s TOEFL code is 7102.
+Native speakers of English and students who received their Bachelor’s or Master’s education in English are exempted.

 All applications will be reviewed within two months, and a shortlist of candidates will be made based on the above selection criteria.
-All applicants will be notified of the outcome, and whether you are on the shortlist, by the end of April 2022.
-If you are on the shortlist, you may be invited for an interview with UNU-MERIT staff and the PhD director in May.
-The final decision on all shortlisted candidates will be communicated by the end of May 2022.
+All applicants will be notified of the outcome, and whether you are on the shortlist, by the end of April 2023.